 From thieving bears who steal food, backpacks, and clothing to a mama bear watching over her cubs, these close encounters are just a reminder that we aren’t always camping alone.
 Of course, practice smart bear safety when camping to keep you and the wildlife safe and unharmed.

-A bear isn’t the only animal campers have encountered while camping.
-From a large spider that erupted with baby spiders once squished to a potbellied pig on the run, a rabbit killing a snake to a mountain lion chasing a skunk, the stories of getting up and close to wildlife never seem to end.
+A bear isn’t the only animal that RV campers have encountered while camping.
+From a potbellied pig on the run to a large spider that erupted with baby spiders once squished, a rabbit killing a snake to a mountain lion chasing a skunk, the stories of getting up and close to wildlife never seem to end.

 While we all try to control as much of our camping trips as possible by planning and preparing, there are certain things that are simply out of our control entirely.
 The weather, for example.
 Mother Nature is notorious for being unpredictable.
 As a result, we’re never quite sure what side of her we’re going to experience at the campsite.
-Be a savvy camper and learn what you need for Protecting Your RV and Yourself During a Bad Storm or Hurricane.
+Be a savvy RV camper and learn what you need to protect your RV during a bad storm or hurricane.

 Often, it’s about staying cool when the weather is hot but it’s in those moments — when we get a glimpse of Mother Nature’s power — that we remember not to take those sunny days for granted.
 It’s always wise to stalk the weather forecast before and during every camping trip in an effort to catch any of those surprise mood swings in temperature and temperament.